Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Contact Form: Prevented errors when a saved submitted contact form is requested but does not exist anymore.
 - Contact Info Block: Ensured text is always visible in the Contact Info Block on mobile.
 - Custom-CSS: Disabled loading `@import` directives from the filesystem. `@import` of CSS from URLs can still be done.
-- Email Preview: Fixed email preview when content in the editor is different from the latest version in the database.
-- Font Library: Fixed all Google font definitions being printed in the head and resolved compatibility issues with PHP 8.
 - Likes: Fixed wrong like count in the like dialog after liking.
 - Media: Fixed VideoPress videos and media length not being displayed when available.
+- Newsletters: Fixed email preview when content in the editor is different from the latest version in the database.
 - Paywall Block: Fixed lack of spacing in some themes.
-- Related Posts Block: Fixed thumbnails opening in the same tab.
+- Performance: Fixed all Google font definitions being printed in the head and resolved compatibility issues with PHP 8.
 - Shortcode Embeds: Fixed and updated the display of Gravatars and Gravatar profiles.
 - Subscribe Block: Fixed style and rendering issues.
 - Subscribe Block: Fixed incorrect redirects from the block when shown outside of a post page.
 - Subscribe Block: Fixed the button in a new line option not working.
-- Subscribe Widget: Fixed nonce validation.
+- Subscribe Widget: Fixed subscribe widget not working.
 - VaultPress: Fixed the VaultPress submenu sometimes not being registered correctly.

 --------